-Students seeking exceptions to degree requirements should meet with an Academic Advisor for assistance in completing the petition forms.
-These forms accompanied by supporting information such as copies of transcripts, course descriptions, and articulation rules are forwarded to the Director of Nursing and Allied Health.
-The Director makes a recommendation and forwards the paperwork to the Registrar and Vice President for Learning and Student Services for a final decision and distribution of the copies of the petition form.
+Students seeking exceptions to degree requirements should meet with an Academic Advisor for assistance in starting the petition process.
+The petition and supporting documentation (transcripts, course descriptions, etc.) are forwarded to the Dean of Nursing and Allied Health.
+The Dean makes a recommendation and forwards the documents to the Registrar and Vice President for Learning and Student Services for a final decision.
+A copy of the petition is returned to the student with the decision.